Now, more than ever, it’s key for companies to pay close attention to the voice of customer (VoC) to improve their products.

-Thankfully, we have the answer!
-You can automate product review analysis with machine learning.
-In just a few minutes, you can get the insights your team needs with MonkeyLearn.
-Our user-friendly platform enables you to build your own text analysis model without needing to know how to code or have experience in machine learning.
+In this step, you’ll learn how to automate product review analysis with MonkeyLearn.
+This user-friendly platform enables you to build your own sentiment analysis model without needing to know how to code or have experience in machine learning.

-Then, we’ll create an aspect classifier, not only to understand how (sentiment) customers are talking about a brand but what (aspect) they are talking about in their product reviews.
+First of all, you’ll learn how to create a sentiment classifier to sort product reviews by Positive, Neutral or Negative.
+Then, you’ll create an aspect classifier, not only to understand how (sentiment) customers are talking about your product but what (aspect) they are talking about in their product reviews.
 Are they praising the UI/UX?
-Are they complaining about Customer Service?
+Are they complaining about a particular feature?

-But before we do that, we need to know where an opinion starts and where it ends…
+Once you’ve trained your classifiers, you can use them to automatically analyze your product reviews.
+But before we do that, we need to know where an opinion starts and where it ends.

 Ok, so you received a product review that reads ‘I think your UX is amazing, though I’m having some issues uploading files’.
 How would you classify it?
 Positive because it says ‘amazing’?
 Negative because it includes the word ‘issues’?
 Neutral because it has both positive and negative feedback?
 If we have problems classifying text manually, imagine how complicated it must be for a machine learning model!